 A comparative perspective and intercultural awareness are crucial to developing the critical perspectives fostered in this major.
 We therefore encourage you to pursue educational experiences outside of the University of Wisconsin-Madison through study away and study abroad.
 There are lots of good reasons to do so.
 The programs recommended on this advising page were selected in cooperation with International Academic Programs (IAP) these course offerings, volunteer opportunities, and experiential learning activities provide our students an opportunity to analyze educational inequality and social justice in the U.S. and around the world.
 All of the programs recommended here include courses that count directly towards the Education Studies major.

-Information for Prospective Majors
+Information for Education Studies Prospective Majors

 You may choose to study abroad or study away at any point after your first semester of your first year at UW-Madison.
 We strongly encourage you to consider study abroad/study away in your sophomore or junior year, in particular.
 Please note that some programs require sophomore or junior standing.